francescolonardo/CRTE-Preparation/01_crte_domain_enumeration.md

 WhenChanged     : 4/23/2025 5:20:33 AM
 ```

-**Note**: we have a bi-directional trust with `eu.local`, in a bi-directional trust or incoming one-way trust from `eu.local` to `us.techcorp.local`, we can extract information from the `eu.local` forest.
+⚠️ **Note**: we have a bi-directional trust with `eu.local`.
+In a bi-directional trust or incoming one-way trust from `eu.local` to `us.techcorp.local`, we can extract information from the `eu.local` forest.

 **AD Module**